Using GPUs with Python

 module purge > /dev/null 2>&1

-# Activate the virtual environment we installed to
+# Activate the virtual environment we created earlier today

 # Run your Python script